microtrain/bootcamp/10-MySQL/06-Authentication.md

 This section will cover the basics of sessions, user authentication, and registration.

 Simply stated, sessions provide a way to maintain state between a client and a server.
 A typical session has an id and expiration timestamp.
 A server will create a session with an id, the server will then send a cookie to the client.
 This cookie will have a session id.
 This id is how a given client is able to maintain a unique state with a given server.
-In the context of authentication, anytime a client makes a request to a server it sends the cookie along with the request, the server reads the id from the it's session store.
-If the server can match the id provide by the cookie to a record in the session store and that cookie has not expired then the user is considered to have been authenticated under an active session.
-The actual authentication would have ocurred during a login in which a user would have provided credentials; typically a username and password to the server.
-Upon the server verifying these credentials a session record would be stored serve side and a cookie would be sent to the browser.
+In the context of authentication, anytime a client makes a request to a server it sends the cookie along with the request, the server reads the id from its session store.
+If the server can match the id provided by the cookie to a record in the session store and that cookie has not expired then the user is considered to have been authenticated under an active session.
+The actual authentication would have occurred during a login in which a user would have provided credentials; typically a username and password to the server.
+Upon the server verifying these credentials, a session record would be stored server-side and a cookie would be sent to the browser.
 Sessions and cookies may both store additional data depending on the needs of the session and or cookie.
-By default, PHP stores sessions in a flat file on the server the originated the session.
+By default, PHP stores sessions in a flat-file on the server the originated the session.
 This can be configured to use any data store either on the origination server or against a central data store.
-While classic databases such as Oracle, MySQL and MongoDB are not uncommon, in memory databases such as Reddis are gaining popularity.
+While classic databases such as Oracle, MySQL and MongoDB are not uncommon, in-memory databases such as Redis are gaining popularity.

 ## Working with Sessions

-PHP provides a ```$_SESSION``` super global.
-You may access this super global directly or through an abstraction layer.
+PHP provides a ```$_SESSION``` superglobal.
+You may access this superglobal directly or through an abstraction layer.
 PHP also provides a [SessionHandlerInterface](https://www.php.net/manual/en/class.sessionhandlerinterface.php) for more complicated configurations.
-While working with directly with a super global tends o be discouraged we will do it here because I want to focus on the functionality.
+While working directly with a superglobal tends to be discouraged we will do it here because I want to focus on the functionality.

 */var/www/example.com/core/session.php*